WildernessLabs/Documentation/Hardware/Circuits/Primer/Part1/index.md

 ![](../Hole_Flow.svg)

 This illustration isn't really accurate, because it implies electrons flowing from a positive charge, to a negative charge.
-It wasn't until 150 years later, in 1897, that [Sir J. J. Thomson](https://en.wikipedia.org/wiki/J._J._Thomson) posited that atoms were made of electrons and discovered that electrons, rather than holes, were thing thing that was actually moving.
+It wasn't until 150 years later, in 1897, that [Sir J. J. Thomson](https://en.wikipedia.org/wiki/J._J._Thomson) posited that atoms were made of electrons and discovered that electrons, rather than holes, were thing that was actually moving.

 However, in practical usage, it doesn't matter, because most everything has standardized on Benjamin Franklin's convention.
 For this reason, many people use the term _charge carrier_, which can mean either a positive charge (electron) or a negative charge (hole).